-Next, we find that "lucky" political capital shocks are associated with an improvement in firms' operating performance (as measured by variables such as sales growth and ROA) and lower market-implied firm risk (as measured by variables such as implied volatility and CDS spreads).
+in firms' operating performance (as measured by variables such as sales growth and ROA) and lower market-implied firm risk (as measured by variables such as implied volatility and CDS spreads).
 We also find that "lucky" political capital shocks are associated with an increase in firm value (as measured by Tobin's Q).
 These effects are opposite in sign but are roughly symmetric in magnitude for "lucky" versus "unlucky" firms, supporting our identifying assumption that close election outcomes were unknown at the time of firms' campaign contributions.
 These results are consistent with the existing literature on political connections and extend this literature by providing evidence on additional firm performance metrics and market outcomes.

 Third, holding firms' ex-ante policy sensitivities fixed, we find that differences in postelection outcomes between "lucky" and "unlucky" policy-sensitive firms are larger in magnitude than the differences we observe between "lucky" and "unlucky" policy-neutral firms.
-The economic magnitudes of these differences are significant: for example, we observe a 10 percent relative difference in investment levels, a 2 percent relative difference in leverage, a 13 percent relative difference in Tobin's Q, a 12 percent relative difference in one-month are treated: one experiences a positive shock while the other experiences a negative shock.
-As noted by Cook and Campbell (1979), this experimental design is arguably better suited than standard differences-in-differences designs for causal inference due to its high construct validity.

-option-implied volatility, and an 10 percent relative difference in one-year log CDS spreads for each additional political connection gained.
+The economic magnitudes of these differences are significant: for example, we observe a 10 percent relative difference in investment levels, a two percent relative difference in leverage, a 13 percent relative difference in Tobin's Q, a 12 percent relative difference in one-month option-implied volatility, and a 10 percent relative difference in one-year log CDS spreads.
 These findings confirm our intuition that policy-sensitive firms respond more sharply to political capital shocks relative to policy-neutral firms.
-We also find that the differences in outcomes between "lucky" and "unlucky" policy-neutral firms are often economically and statistically small, while the differences in outcomes between "lucky" and "unlucky" policy-sensitive firms are economically and statistically large.
-These results suggest that many of the average effects documented in the political connections literature on variables such as firm value and sales growth are driven primarily by policy-sensitive firms.
+We also find that the differences in outcomes between "lucky" and "unlucky" policy-neutral firms are often economically and statistically small, while the differences in outcomes between "lucky" and "unlucky" policy-sensitive firms are often economically and statistically small, while the differences in outcomes between "lucky" and "unlucky" policy-sensitive firms are often economically and statistically small, while the differences in outcomes between "lucky" and "unlucky" policy-sensitive firms are often economically and statistically small, while the differences in outcomes between "lucky" and "unlucky" policy-sensitive firms are economically and statistically large.
+These results suggest that many of the average effects documented in the political connections literature on variables such as firm value and sales growth may be driven by policy-sensitive firms.

-Our fourth set of tests examines the effects of policy uncertainty sensitivity on firm risk-taking and performance holding firms' political connections (or more precisely, shocks to these connections) fixed.
-We find that unlucky political capital shocks hurt policy-sensitive firms particularly badly relative to their policy-neutral peers: unlucky policy-sensitive firms have lower investment, higher leverage, lower Q, worse operating performance, and higher implied volatility and CDS spreads than policy-neutral firms hit with a similarly unlucky shock.
-Similarly, in some specifications, we find that lucky political capital shocks help policy-sensitive firms more than policy-neutral firms.
-These results suggest that policy-neutral firms respond more strongly to the resolution of political uncertainty than policy-neutral firms.
+Our fourth set of tests examines the effects of policy uncertainty sensitivity on firm risktaking and performance holding firms' political connections (or more precisely, shocks to these connections) fixed.
+We find that unlucky political capital shocks hurt policy-sensitive firms particularly badly relative to their policy-neutral peers: unlucky policy-sensitive firms have lower investment, higher leverage, lower Q, worse operating performance, and higher